-Arts & Creativity Strategy - Connected through Creativity 2029 and the Community Centres Strategy wasere adopted by the Council on 28 October 2019 and a Community Centres Strategy is currently being prepand ared23 March 2021 respectively.
-Community Facilities Strategy and an Arts & Creativity Strategy are currently being prepared.
-Once finalised and adopted Tthese strategies will play a role in identifying future needs for the community.
+Arts & Creativity Strategy - Connected through Creativity 2029 and the Community Centres Strategy were adopted by the Council on 28 October 2019 and 23 March 2021 respectively.
+These strategies will play a role in identifying future needs for the community.

-3.2.23.2.3 Social infrastructure
+3.2.3 Social infrastructure